sibisabesan26/EMI-Calculator-App/README.md

   - From monthly income

 - **Simple UI**
-  Clean, compact layout optimized for mobile screens—no scrolling required.
+  Clean, compact and simple layout optimized for mobile screens (no scrolling required).